May 2026: We are continuing a major code rewrite. Please contact us if you find issues. Thank you.

 Notes

-It was first used in the late 1800s by Gladding McBean to make sewer pipe, subsequently for a wide range of architectural purposes.
-It is also used as a major ingredient in many commercial west coast USA stoneware and middle and high fire pottery clay and sculpture bodies.
+It is also used as a major ingredient in many commercial West Coast USA stoneware and middle and high fire pottery clay and sculpture bodies.
 This material is very smooth and has a unique feel that many potters can recognize with their eyes closed!

-Lincoln clay has several other very unusual properties also:
+Lincoln Clay has several other very unusual properties also:

 -It has excellent drying properties (resistance to cracking) even though it has high plasticity.
 It's drying shrinkage is below 6%.

 -27% water is required to make the Lincoln clay plastic enough to work for pottery (whereas a typical plastic pottery clay body is 20-22%).
-Yet it still has a fairly low during shrinkage!
+Yet it still has a fairly low drying shrinkage!
 This is very unusual.

-This unique combination of firing behavior and workability made this an ideal material for making vitrified unglazed sewer pipe.
+This unique combination of firing behaviour and workability made this an ideal material for making vitrified unglazed sewer pipe.
 Those same properties make it possible to create a pottery body having a very high percentage of this material (90% is feasible).

 It is also common to find recipes where Lincoln is blended with feldspar, silica and ball clay (where the ratios approximate or equal 50 ball clay, 25 silica, 25 kaolin).
 This is just a standard whiteware, so in effect, Lincoln is being blended with a porcelaneous stoneware.